top of page

 • Our redesigned wayfinding experience received strong praise from both executive leadership and real users, validating our user-centered design approach.

-• The improved interface contributed to a 15-20% increase in patient appointment scheduling, demonstrating measurable impact on both usability and business outcomes.
+• The improved interface contributed to a 15% increase in patient appointment scheduling and with fewer users abandoning the scheduling process, demonstrating measurable impact on both usability and business outcomes.

 • Positive feedback from Voice of the Customer data and follow-up user testing confirmed that the new experience effectively addressed key user pain points and exceeded expectations.